The Company is highly rated for its sustainability initiatives and has been selected as a constituent of the following ESG indices.

-The Company has been selected as its constituent for two consecutive years in 2018 and 2019.
+The Company has been selected as its constituent for three consecutive years since 2018.

 *The inclusion of J. Front Retailing Co., Ltd. in any MSCI index, and the use of MSCI logos, trademarks, service marks or Index names herein do not constitute a sponsorship, endorsement, or promotion of J. Front Retailing Co., Ltd. by MSCI or any of its affiliates.The MSCI indexes are the exclusive property of MSCI.
 MSCI and the MSCI index names and logos are trademarks or service marks of MSCI or its affiliates.